FUSCC-Shaolab/CBCGA/README.md

 # CBCGA: Chinese Breast Cancer Genome Altas
-This repository contains code and data for the paper: "Comprehensive multiomic profiling refines the molecular portraits of breast cancer"
+This repository contains codes for the paper: "Comprehensive multiomic profiling refines the molecular portraits of breast cancer"